kelray/MCP2221-Sensors-Studio/README.md

 # MCP2221 Sensors Studio
-The MCP2221 Sensors studio is a desktop app that acquires data from analog inputs, MMA8452Q 3-Axes accelerometer, MPU9250 9 DOF IMU and uBlox Neo-6 GPS module via MCP2221 USB-to-UART/I2C bridge chip.
+The MCP2221 Sensors studio is a desktop app that acquires data from analog inputs, MMA8452Q 3-Axes accelerometer, MPU9250 9-DOF IMU and uBlox Neo-6 GPS module via MCP2221 USB-to-UART/I2C bridge chip.
 The main purpose of the project is to have an "Easy-to-use" technology demonstrator for educators and hobbyists who want to learn about different motion and/or location sensors.
 This project is basically a collection of MCP2221 projects I have created in the past, all combined together.
 These are the original projects:
 - Qt Geolocator (uBlox Neo-6 GPS interface with MCP2221): : https://github.com/kelray/Qt-Geolocator
 - MPU9250 9DOF IMU USB Viewer: https://github.com/kelray/USB-9-DOF-IMU-Viewer